CPR - adult and child 9 years and older

 Toggle: English / Spanish

-CPR is a lifesaving procedure that is performed when someone's breathing or heartbeat has stopped, as in cases of electric shock, drowning, or heart attack.
-CPR is a combination of:
+CPR stands for cardiopulmonary resuscitation.
+It is a lifesaving procedure that is done when someone's breathing or heartbeat has stopped.
+This may happen after an electric shock, drowning, or heart attack.
+CPR involves:

 - Rescue breathing, which provides oxygen to a person's lungs.

 - Chest compressions, which keep the person's blood circulating.

 Permanent brain damage or death can occur within minutes if a person's blood flow stops.
 Therefore, you must continue CPR until the person's heartbeat and breathing return, or trained medical help arrives.

 Cardiopulmonary resuscitation - adult; Rescue breathing and chest compressions - adult; Resuscitation - cardiopulmonary - adult; Cardiopulmonary resuscitation - child 9 years and older; Rescue breathing and chest compressions - child 9 years and older; Resuscitation - cardiopulmonary - child 9 years and older